Cray-HPE/docs-csm/install/cable_management_network_servers.md

 ![Diagram of Gigabyte UAN Cabling](../img/network/Gigaintel_UAN.png)

 NOTE that there are a couple configurations possible for LAN0:
-* Existing Gigabyte systems on Dell and Mellanox network hardware will use the (existing) Dell leaf port.
+* Existing Gigabyte systems on Dell and Mellanox network hardware will use the (existing) Dell leaf-bmc port.
 * Any Gigabyte system on Aruba network hardware will use an Aruba 6300 (for the 1Gb port).
 * Optionally a 10/25Gb card could be added in an Aruba hardware system to match the HPE UANs.